 Then we started on our long walk back to the starting point.
 On the way, we met our friends from India about whom I had mentioned in the earlier blog.
 We had a good company as their walking speed matched with ours.
 By the time we came down, it was nearly dusk.
 We had become desperate to reach the end as the walk was looking endless.

 This bath is like soaking in a hot tub – except that the water is heated in a unique way.
 What they do is they take stones from the river flowing nearby (each stone about the size of a large coconut with the husk attached).
-They heat the stones and drop it in the tub which is filled with water.
+They heat the stones over logs of wood and drop it in the tub which is filled with water.
+Apparently, these stones have lots of minerals in them which gets released into the water and this has the effect of soothing our tired muscles.
 The tub is placed in a room with one half jutting outside the room (through an opening in the bottom of the wall) and partitioned in such a way that water is connected.
 The stones are dropped on the other side whereas the side where you are sitting has a tap to add more water in the tub in case of need.
 If you feel that the water needs more heating, you must tap on the partition and loudly shout “Hot stones please”.
 The person outside the room will carry hot stones directly from the fire (holding it in a pair of tongs) and drop it into your tub from the other side.
 Immediately, you can hear the water boiling / heating up and soon the warmth spreads across your body.

 We were advised not to be inside the tub continuously for more that 10 minutes.
 We were to take short 2-3 minute breaks by coming out of the tub and only soaking the feet at that time.
 We were provided with water bottle to stay hydrated and were told to keep sipping it.
 Initially, it felt very hot (just like the hot springs in some hill stations) and after a while the body gets used to it.
 We were given a room which had 2 tubs.
 We were also provided with towels to dry up in the end before wearing our clothes again.
 The whole experience lasted about 45-50 minutes.
 In the end, when we got out we were feeling a little dizzy and the cold breeze was welcome.
 Lalitha felt nauseous and vomited whatever little she had in her stomach.
 The price for this experience was Rs.
 1500 per person whereas the same thing is available at double the price depending on the property.